 Dr. Andrus might be seen as a product of the Progressive Movement, which arose in the late 19th century as a socially responsible response to the abject poverty in which many of the new wave of immigrants lived, as well as against the greed of the Gilded Age of robber barons and growing economic inequality.
 Crusading journalists like Ida Tarbell and Frank Norris brought attention to the dangers and humiliations faced by factory workers and farmers.
 In 1906, during Dr. Andrusâ€™ service at the Hull House, Upton Sinclairâ€™s The Jungle, about Chicagoâ€™s meatpacking plants and stockyards, was published.
 With its nauseating descriptions of filthy practices and labor abuse, it led to such reforms as the Pure Food and Drug Act.
 The story of a Lithuanian immigrant and his family living in squalor and abuse, The Jungle intimately described many of the people for whom Addams, and Andrus, sought to provide a ladder out of poverty.

 â€œI learned there to know life intimately and to value folks of different races and creeds,â€ Dr. Andrus wrote. â€œI saw there wonderful examples, not only of rehabilitation but of resurrection as well.â€

 Return to California

 In 1916, she was offered the assistant principal position at East Los Angeles High School.
 The following year, the principal retired and she was offered the job.
-At age 32, Ethel Percy Andrus had become the first female high school principal in the state of California.
+At age 32, Ethel Percy Andrus had become the first female principal of a large, urban high school in the state of California.